Kaysone Phomvihane: Biography

 Kaysone was born Nguyễn Cai Song (although he also used the name Nguyễn Trí Mưu for a short period in the 1930s) in Na Seng village, Khanthabouli district, French Indochina (now Kaysone Phomvihane District, Savannakhet Province, Laos).
 His father, Nguyễn Trí Loan, was Vietnamese and his mother, Nang Dok, was Lao.
 He had two sisters: Nang Souvanthong, living in Thailand, and Nang Kongmany, who lived in the USA.

-He attended law school at University of Indochina in Hanoi alongside fellow future revolutionary Nouhak Phoumsavan, but dropped out to fight the French colonialists in Vietnam.
+He attended law school at the University of Indochina in Hanoi alongside fellow future revolutionary Nouhak Phoumsavan, but dropped out to fight the French colonialists in Vietnam.
 Later, he joined the Pathet Lao movement.

 He became an active revolutionary while studying in Hanoi during the 1940s, establishing the Lao People's Liberation Army (LPLA) on 20 January 1949 and becoming the Minister of Defense of the Resistance Government (Neo Lao Issara) from 1950.
 In 1955, he was instrumental in setting up the LPRP at Xam Neua in the north, and subsequently served as the Pathet Lao leader.
 For several years, he mostly stayed in the background, with Prince Souphanouvong serving as the Pathet Lao's figurehead.
 In the years which followed, he led communist forces against the Kingdom of Laos and U.S. forces.